Brinkels/page-transition-injector/README.md

 # How to use
 ## Install the library in your project
-1. Download this repository using either Git or the download as zip button
+1. Download this repository using either Git or the download as zip button.
-2. Save /css/page-transition-injector.css and /js/page-transition-injector.js in your working directory
+2. Save /css/page-transition-injector.css and /js/page-transition-injector.js in your working directory.
-3. Import them in your page's head
+3. Import them in your page's head.
+5. Add the `page-transition` class to the elements you want the transition to trigger on.
-4. Add a script tag at the end of your page's body
+4. Add a script tag at the end of your page's body.

 ```HTML
 <script>
     PTI.init();